enemy100/automated-linkedin-posts/docs/02-notion-setup.md

 - [ ] Database created and shared with the integration
 - [ ] Properties match the names used in the workflow
-- [ ] Integration token stored securely in n8n credentials
+- [ ] Notion token stored in n8n credentials
+- [ ] Database ID set in workflow/node configuration
 - [ ] Test create/query/update calls succeed